ccoutant/dwarf-locations/013-generalize-address-spaces.md

 >    qualifying address space, this implicit conversion is limited to
 >    memory locations in the default address space.*

-In Section 3.1 DWARF Expression Evaluation Context
+In Section 3.1 DWARF Expression Evaluation Context, change point 5 "Current thread" as follows:

-In point 5 "Current thread", change text following that point to:

 >    *Many programming environments support the concept of independent
 >    threads of execution, where the process and its address space are